A Letter from Mark Salzberg

 When NGC was founded 26 years ago, we employed three graders in a small office in Parsippany, New Jersey.
 With an uncompromising commitment to accuracy, consistency and integrity, we have grown to have 30 full-time graders and nine locations around the world.
 In August we opened an office in Munich, Germany and in November we celebrated our new grading center in Shanghai, China.
-In just a few weeks we will open an office in Hong Kong.
+In just a few weeks we will open an office in Hong Kong, China.

 Early next year NGC will reach a new milestone when it becomes the first service to have graded 30 million coins.
 We have been privileged to grade many of the world’s greatest numismatic treasures in the last 26 years, and in 2013 we certified selections from a truly legendary collection—a highlight of my career.